sivasankar-webdev/crud-operation-in-node-js/README.md

 ## 📖 About

-**E-Kom** is a fully responsive, multi-theme e-commerce web application built with **React + Vite**.
+**Multi-Theme E-Commerce** is a fully responsive, multi-theme e-commerce web application built with **React + Vite**.
 It features **three independent storefront themes** — each with its own design language, color palette, and component set — all running from a single codebase.
 Theme switching is handled entirely through the **URL route prefix**, requiring zero code changes.

 ---